cwiederspan/aks-flux-cluster01/README.md

-# aks-flux-cluster01
+# Kubernetes Flux Testing Repo

-A FluxCD configuration for a demo cluster
+A FluxCD configuration for a demo cluster running on AKS.